 Now this was my first time riding in Kathmandu and frankly I was pretty scared.
 Trucks and busses passed us all doing pretty good speed on the 2 lane road exiting Kathmandu.
 It took me a while to get used to that kind of driving and road skills even then not fully.

 Our first stop was Naubise for breakfast, we quickly grabbed a bite to eat and rode downhill to our lunch stop Mugling.
 Mugling is pretty famous for its rice and dal (Dal Bhat).
 We stopped at their favorite restaurant Rupsi.
 Rupsi has some really good food.
 I don’t know what all they serve there coz the only thing we eat is the Thakali Meal Set that consists of rice, dal two different kinds of vegetables pickle and chicken/mutton curry.
 A sumptuous meal and a short break later we were on our way towards Pokhara.
-Two roads divelged and we took the left one to Pokhara.
+Two roads divelged and we took the right one to Pokhara.
 Pokhara was ~105kms more from Mugling and we rode on stopping for tea break at a restaurant called Akala Highway Restaurant 35kms before Pokhara.
 Around 5pm we reached Pokhara but that was not our final stop.
 Our final stop was Beni another 90kms from Pokhara.
 We didn’t want to enter Beni after it was too dark hence after a quick stop for refreshments at Pokhara we quickly went on our way.
 Around 8pm we reached Beni, found ourselves a quiet small lodge and called it a night.

 Bright and early next morning we saddled up and were on our way uphill.
 The tarmac disappeared and we were gravel which too disappeared and we were almost on no road.
 I mean the hill was dug out to build a road but it hadn’t started yet.
 We were riding on stones and rocks and around boulders.
 Somewhere around Tatopani (hot spring) we stopped for lunch after which we went up to rest at Kalopani.
 The temperature had dropped significantly and we could feel the cold on our fingers and toes.
 We reached Kalopani around 4 in the evening.
 A 55km ride took us almost the entire day.
 At Kalopani we stayed at the Kalopani Guest house and even in the rush of the oncoming festival the host, Yogesh Gauchan was kind enough to spare us a room for the cold winter night.
 A sumptuous meal and some liquid warmth we called it a night.